Planning for retirement can be tricky for a variety of reasons.

 The average annual rate of return for the stock market varies based on the time frame.
 It also depends on what you consider “the stock market.”

 I think the most accurate index to use as a proxy for “the stock market” is the S&P 500 index.
-But there are some who believe the Dow Jones Industrial Average is “the market.”
+But some believe the Dow Jones Industrial Average is “the market.”
 We will look at both.

 S&P 500 since 1965